Just-We-On/rsi-bot/README.md

 # rsi-bot
 Scans binance for oversold cryptocurrencies.
 Sends buy order and tracks performance of position.
-Closes position after pre-set profit/loss level is passed.
+Closes position after pre-set profit/loss level is passed

+## Set Up Tips

+- You must have a Binance account in order to use this program (and a Twilio account for SMS updates when the program makes trades.)
+- Create a config.py file in your local directory and set your Binance API Public Key equal to API_KEY, set your API private key equal to API_SECRET
+- If you want to use the twilio SMS feature then repeat the same steps with account_sid and auth_token
+- Once you've set up the Twilio and Binance API, you can adjust the buy/sell parameter to adjust how risky you want the program to behave.
+You can also choose the 5 cryptocurrencies you want to trade.